Eng-Elias/video_dubbing_tool/README.md

 # Video Dubbing Tool (Streamlit GUI)

 A fully-featured, multi-language video dubbing tool with a modern Streamlit GUI.
-Supports English, Arabic, and Japanese.
+Supports Arabic, and Japanese.
 Built for maintainability and speed with Whisper and Coqui TTS.
 Now featuring voice cloning capabilities to preserve the original speaker's voice characteristics.

 ## Features

-- Upload and dub videos between English, Arabic, and Japanese
+- Upload and dub videos between Arabic, and Japanese
 - **Voice cloning** to preserve the original speaker's voice characteristics
 - Enhanced background music preservation with dynamic volume control
 - Adjustable speech and music volume controls